tanyaaton/chat-with-pdf-api/README.md

 - **Container Path Issues**: When ingesting files, use paths inside the container (e.g., `/app/papers`) not local machine paths
 - **Milvus Connection Errors**: Check if all Milvus-related containers are running properly
   - Verify with `docker logs milvus-standalone`
+- **Azure Document Intelligence Errors**:
+  - Ensure your Azure credentials are correct in the .env file
+  - Check if your Azure service has adequate quota for your document volume
 - **API Errors**: Check the logs with `docker logs rag_api` for detailed error messages
 - **Missing Embeddings**: Ensure your OpenAI API key has access to the embedding model
 - **Gemini Errors**: Confirm your Gemini API key is valid and has proper permissions